National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 You can contact the Domain Team and attend the next meeting.
 At the meeting, you can find out whether your questions are already part of an existing project within the Domain Team, or if a new project should be created.

-The N3C website provides a [list](https://covid.cd2h.org/domain-teams) of existing Domain Teams, grouped into clinical and cross-cutting Domain Teams.
+The N3C website provides a [list](https://covid.cd2h.org/domain-teams)of existing Domain Teams, grouped into clinical and cross-cutting Domain Teams.
 Some examples of clinical Domain Teams are Acute Kidney Injury (AKI), Cardiovascular Disease, and Oncology.
 Examples of cross-cutting Domain Teams are Education and Training, Machine Learning, and Pharma-Commercial.
 (This Guide is a product of the Education and Training Domain Team.)